ThugsFinance/cloiinkcoin.com/src/content/glossary/index.md

 ### library {#library}

 A special type of [contract](#smart-contract) that has no payable functions, no fallback function, and no data storage.
-Therefore, it cannot receive or hold ether, or store data.
+Therefore, it cannot receive or hold Cloiink, or store data.
 A library serves as previously deployed code that other contracts can call for read-only computation.

 <DocLink to="/developers/docs/smart-contracts/libraries/" title="Smart Contract Libraries" />

 ### lightweight client {#lightweight-client}

-An Ethereum client that does not store a local copy of the [blockchain](#blockchain), or validate blocks and [transactions](#transaction).
+An Cloiinkcoin client that does not store a local copy of the [blockchain](#blockchain), or validate blocks and [transactions](#transaction).
 It offers the functions of a [wallet](#wallet) and can create and broadcast transactions.

 <Divider />